Skip to main content

 What about TFN security?

 Never share copies of your passport, visa grant, or TFN with anyone who is not a registered tax agent.
 Scammers regularly pose as "accountants" or "tax helpers" on backpacker forums, social media, and messaging apps to collect identity documents.
 Once they have your TFN and passport details, they can lodge a fraudulent tax return in your name and divert the refund to their own account.
 A registered tax agent is listed on the Tax Practitioners Board register with a TAN number.
 If you cannot verify the number, do not share your documents.
-Apply for your TFN through our registered agent service to keep your identity protected.
+Apply for your TFN under the supervision of a registered tax agent to keep your identity protected.

-Get in touch with our team to apply for your TFN through our registered tax agent service or to fix any issues with an existing application.
+Get in touch with our team to apply for your TFN under the supervision of a registered tax agent or to fix any issues with an existing application.

 Share this article: